DWTechs/efficient-node/content/mvc.md

 ---
-title: MVC for REST APIs
+title: What is the MVC pattern
 ---

-# What is the MVC pattern

 MVC is a paradigm concerned with how object oriented systems could have UIs.
 It helps break up the code into separate components.
 This way, it is much easier to manage and make changes to either side without them interfering with each other.